-- □ Secure written approval of the travel itinerary and activity from your approving authority. - □ Allow adequate lead-time for any required contract preparation, review and approval. - Contact University Counsel or Procurement Services Center (PSC) for contract review. - Contact URM for insurance language reviews and certificate of insurance requests. - □ Refer to the PSC Travel website for international policies and procedures. - □ Review regulatory compliance requirements, such as: - export controls (data, substances, software, technology) - government sanctioned nations/ individuals (communications and information sharing) - animal research and human subjects research (if applicable) - technology transfer (research collaboration abroad, confidentiality agreements, liability, forward looking collaborative agreements)

-□ Review campus policies for ratio of institutional representatives to students or other travelers under the age of 18; friends and family members accompanying the traveler; background checks; housing; etc.

-□ Refer to URM use of Volunteer Guidelines.

-- determine duties of any authorized volunteers - prepare and have volunteers sign the Volunteer Notice of Risk and Waiver - complete background investigations as required by university policy.

-□ Assess security and medical risks through resources including those listed below.
-Address country specific issues in your emergency plan (Appendix A).

-- All university travelers that are US citizens are to register their international travel with the U.S. State Department and review posted country-specific travel information.
-This information enables the Department of State to assist you in case of an emergency. - Refer to International SOS website (university travel assistance vendor) for current security and medical alerts, country guides.
-You can enter your personal profile and emergency record.
+$\hfill \square$ Secure written approval of the travel itinerary and activity from your approving authority.
+Allow adequate lead-time for any required contract preparation, review and approval.
+Contact University Counsel or Procurement Services Center (PSC) for contract rev Contact URM for insurance language reviews and certificate of insurance requests □ Refer to the PSC Travel website for international policies and procedures.
+Review regulatory compliance requirements, such as: export controls (data, substances, software, technology) government sanctioned nations/ individuals (communications and information shari animal research and human subjects research (if applicable) technology transfer (research collaboration abroad, confidentiality agreements, liab forward looking collaborative agreements) 0. □ Review campus policies for ratio of institutional representatives to students or other traveler the age of 18; friends and family members accompanying the traveler; background checks; housing; etc. elers Refer to URM use of Volunteer Guidelines. determine duties of any authorized volunteers prepare and have volunteers sign the Volunteer Notice of Risk and Waiver complete background investigations as required by university policy.
+Assess security and medical risks through resources including those listed below.
+Addrescountry specific issues in your emergency plan (Appendix A).
+All university travelers that are US citizens are to register their international travel with the U.S. State Department and review posted country-specific travel information.
+The information enables the Department of State to assist you in case of an emergency.
+Refer to International SOS website (university travel assistance vendor) for current security and medical alerts, country guides.
+You can enter your personal profile and ith his during your travel.

+emergency record.
 Your itinerary is uploaded automatically from the university travel agent.
 If not using the university travel agent (0\$ travel) please register your travel itinerary manually.
-Registration will provide medical and security alerts prior to and during your travel.
+Registration will provide medical and security alerts prior to and